-How to pay for your wedding
+How to save for a wedding

 Even modest weddings can be surprisingly expensive.
 So if you want to tie the knot without getting tangled up in debt, set a realistic target for how much you can afford to spend.
 A target budget will help guide all the decisions to come – from venue location and size to number of guests – since each of these will greatly impact your overall budget.